-There were about 30 populations discovered before 1980 and only one of these has been rediscovered.
 More effort needs to be given to redisovering these other sites, however, this is a plant that likely moves around within large landscapes.
 There is speculation that this plant has declined over the last 100 years, but more evidence is needed.
 Certainly a lot of potential habitat has been lost since European colonization.

 The existing populations grow in areas that are mostly protected and are not subject to any immediate threats.
 Historical populations may be threatened by habitat development and wetland loss.

 The forested areas where this species occurs need to remain undisturbed.
 A sufficient buffer should be established to prevent changes in ecological processes and the introduction of invasive species.

 More specimens and photographs need to be collected to catalog the range of variation of this species in New York.